SkuldNorniern/lamina/README.md

 <br/>

-Lamina is a compiler infrastructure for the Lamina Intermediate Representation (IR), a statically-typed, SSA-based language designed to bridge the gap between high-level languages and low-level backends like LLVM and Cranelift.
+Lamina is a compiler backend for the Lamina Intermediate Representation (IR): a small, statically-typed SSA IR.

+## Why I made this

+I built Lamina for a few reasons:

+- **Education**: learn compiler internals by implementing the pieces end-to-end (IR, lowering, optimizations, codegen).
+- **Optimization test playground**: a place to prototype and validate optimization passes without the overhead of a huge existing compiler.
+- **A modern compiler ecosystem**: experiment with a clean IR/MIR split, a small toolchain, and a structure that can grow into more serious tooling over time.

 ## Overview

-Lamina IR serves as a mid-level intermediate representation with the following design principles:
+Lamina IR serves as a mid-level intermediate representation.

+**Design Principles:**
 - Human-readable and structurally clean
 - Block-based control flow with explicit typing
 - SSA (Static Single Assignment) form for all variables